What type of lighting connection in the towed vehicle should I use?

 Q: When I make the lighting installation in my tow vehicle, should I use a dedicated bulb and socket type or a diode kit?

 A: Most towed vehicles allow the installation of a separate bulb in a socket powered by the RV in each taillight of the towed vehicle.
 As LED lighting and clear taillight lenses with colored covers over the bulbs become more prevalent, diodes will be required.
 Most towing system manufacturers make recommendations in conjunction with their work in designing the baseplate for a particular towed vehicle.
+How to install the wiring:

 In TechTweet #1, we recommended a six wire wiring kit.
 Installation of this kit is quite straight forward.
 Begin by mounting the connector on the supports supplied by the baseplate maker, using the self-tapping bolts to thread the holes in them.
 If supports are not located on the baseplate, then find a suitable accessible location in the center of the front fascia of the towed vehicle.
 The wiring will be installed after it is run through to the rear of the towed vehicle.
 Remove the connector and keep sufficient wire at the front of the vehicle.
+Begin threading the flat four wire cable and any additional wires from this location up along the driver's side inner fender.
+Ensure that the wiring does not come in contact with any sharp edges or any hot or moving parts when going between the front of radiator area and the fender area.
+If the braking system requires connections to the tow vehicle wiring we recommend doing it in this fender area.

 We also recommend making a tap onto the white (ground) wire and attaching the tapped wire to a suitable ground screw in this area.
 There usually is a large wiring grommet on the firewall on the driver's side through which the wiring can be passed into the passenger compartment.
 Use a box cutter type knife to cut a small hole in this large grommet.